What does it take to do a systematic review?

 On average, systematic reviews require 18 months of preparation.

-- A team: A systematic review can't be done alone!
+- A systematic review team

 You need to work with subject experts to clarify issues related to the topic: information specialists or librarians to develop comprehensive search strategies and identify appropriate databases; reviewers to screen abstracts and read the full text; a statistician who can assist with data analysis; and a project leader to coordinate and write the final report.

-- A clearly defined question
+- A clearly defined research question (PICO)

 - Orientation of the literature